 The list is: [0, 1, 3, 5, 7, 9, 11, 13, 15, 17, 19]

 First, we have created a list using Python range() function and then removed the items using the del statement and list slice.

 Removing multiple list items that meet the condition

-In the list comprehension, a new list is generated.
-Unlike the list type method or del statement introduced so far, the original list is not changed.
+In list comprehension, a new list is generated.
+Unlike the list type method or del statement introduced so far, the original List is not changed.

 listRep = list(range(20)) print(listRep) print('Remove all the odd elements using list comprehension') print([i for i in listRep if i % 2 == 0]) print('Remove all the even elements using list comprehension') print([i for i in listRep if i % 2 != 0])